sodazone/ocelloids-sdk/README.md

 ---

-Ocelloids is an open-source Software Development Kit (SDK) that provides a framework for building monitoring applications on Substrate-based networks.
-It is designed to simplify the implementation of sophisticated multi-chain monitoring logic.
+Ocelloids is an open-source Software Development Kit (SDK) for monitoring Substrate-based networks.
+Simplifies the implementation of multi-chain monitoring logic and provides domain-specific logic for different pallets.

 ## Features